fmxsh/f3c/f3c-spec.md

 We start by defining semantics.
 Semantics are the particular units of meaning, or conceptual definitions, used to fully define this configuration format.
 Thus we first concern ourselves with the concepts and structures among concepts, and only later focus on how these concepts and structures map to actual characters and character sequences, the most concrete representations, to form the concrete syntax reflecting the formats purpose.

 Following the intended approach, conceptual definitions are introduced for _basic tokens_ and _data_.
 These will yield higher emergent conceptual definitions, that are structures of meaning, called _binding structures_.
 These _binding structures_, providing the function of associating one field with another, that is; binding an identifier to a literal; represents the highest level of emergent conceptual property that is the complete conceptual response to the purpose of defining this particular configuration format.
 The reality of concrete representations, as compared to the space of conceptual thought, then undergoes a process of semantic attribution, where the conceptual definitions imbude the representations with conceptual structural meaning.
 Concepts are mapped to representations.
 Structureed meaning is determined in the concrete; syntactical meaning is given to to selected characters such as `:`, `.` and `"`), and with these, the concept of contained data of different forms can also be realized in the concrete.

+## Other

+##### Rationale for the choice of dot as implicator

+The original term was _finalizer_, but changed to _implicator_ as its function extends from defining the end of a thing to also be able to imply a thing.
+Thus, the _implicator_ implies _implicit identifier_, _default terminator definition_, it implies data of type _raw_, and it implies the end of multiline data.
+In its most general sense, it implies that it implies something in a specific context, and in the specific context, in turn, it implies a specific thing.
+The implicator not only implies a thing, but implies that it implies different things in different contexts.

+The colon was choosen as it improves visual clarity and conveys the meaning of something following that which was before, and implying a relationship between the follower and the followed.
+Initally `:` was intended for ~<finalizer>~ <introducer> to keep the representations mininmal, but would conflict with the same representation used in other context (nested objects for example, we can not determine what ends what.)
+The `.` also adds a visual distinction, contradicting, in sense, the `:`.
+The discrepancy between `:` and `.` aligns with their essence of opening `:` and `.` closing.
+Colon (`:`), having two dots, implies a relatoin between two things as one have to relate to the other merely by exising in the same space.
+It aligns with the essence of _binding structures_ which is one thing (identifier) relating (bound) to another (a literal).
+Following up with a dot (`.`) consequently marks the end of a space in which things stand in relation to eachother, as a dot, by its visual content as a character, convays a singular thing.
+The dot, in _regex_ also symbolizes _any character_ and when we end with a dot, the parser accepts any character, looking for structure again.
+Thus, `.` symbolizes the end of structure and \_from now on, anything follows, till new structure is recognized.
+All structure tus involves the `:`.

+Conceptually, following the above reasoning, it can be argued that; `.`, `\n` and `EOF` are all, share the functoin of being finalizers, of finalizing data, and logically we should be able to do the following all on the same line: `user: name. pwd: mypass. host: localhost.`

+With this in mind, why can we not put `.` in the same category as `\n` and `EOF`?
+Conceptually, `.` is based in a higher level concept, meant to respond to <block> which is higher than <inline>.
+Enough are _character_, _sequence_ and _line_ to define an inline syntax, and still knowing how to end it, without introducing any new concept. `\n` and `EOF` are fundamental representations used to define the span of the inline data. <block>, on the other hand, is a higher level construct, in the sense of building on several lines, where the `\n` thus can not uniquely represent the ending of the block, or we would not be able to include the next line of the multi-line data intended to be stored.
+Thus, a construct at the same level of conceptual emergence, needs to be in place.
+For this, we have the <inline terminator definition> and <inline terminator expression>.
+The `.` represents a default <terminator definition>, and if used like `..` or `.myterminator` it means to take the content as <raw>, where the first dot is <literalizer>, indicating the content does not stand in relation to any oppinion of the format, but is taken as it is (not trimmed etc).

+In summary, <segmenter> and <finalizer> (whoes functionality is absorbed by <implicator>) exist at different conceptual levels.
+Using `.` for inline syntax, as in `user: name. pwd: mypass. host: localhost.` would not, as first thought, make effective use of an already existing representation of a higher level (block), but would spawn a new representation for the same essence of putting an end to a thing, but at a lower level (inline).
+It would add redundancy of an additional representation, having `\n`, `EOF` and `.` serving the same purpose, for the illusion of conceptual and representational coherence, ignoring the reality of conceptually different levels.
+It may seem conceptually coherent that the `.` at the higher level of <block> should work to also terminate <inline>, if desired, but it is not conceptually coherent, as the `.` would transgress its conceptual domain, trying to solve a lower level thing with a hihger level construct, that in itself was made first to solve the higher level structure that was built on the very lower level things.
+Conceptually, it would be similar having drawers deliniated by samller peices of wood, and drawers together are collected in a cabinet, which is deliniated with bigger pieces of wood, and then expecting to deliniate a drawer with the big wodden surface of the top of the cabinet.
+You would have drawers with the size of the cabinet surface, obviously being antagonostic towards the cabinette that then can not contain them.